 It was delicious!
 It’s an English-muffin style loaf, chewy from the baking soda with a light, spongy crumb.
 Like all yeast breads, it takes time to prepare, with all the kneedings and risings and punchings-down.
 The actual hands-on time isn’t all that bad, though.

 Serve one loaf that day, and freeze the other for another!
 It freezes well.

 - 1 1/2 cups hot water (105-115 degrees)

 - 5 1/2 to 6 1/2 cups all-purpose flour

 - 2 tsp kosher salt

 - 1 tbsp unsalted butter, melted

-- Brush the tops of the loaves with the melted butter, arrange the pans on a baking sheet (I didn’t do this), and bake until crisp and nicely browned on top, 30 minutes.
+- Brush the tops of the loaves with the melted butter, and bake 30 minutes or until crisp and nicely browned on top.
 To test doneness, tap the bottom of a loaf.
 If it sounds hollow, the bread is done.
 Turn them out of the pans to cool on a wire rack.
 The lightly crisp crust will soften as the loaves cool.

 Mmm, fresh-baked bread.
 It slices way easier if you wait a few minutes to cut.
-It keeps great for a few days in a plastic container on the counter.
+But if you have guests waiting to eat and your toddlers are howling for food, just go for it.
+The bread keeps great for a few days in a plastic container on the counter.
 After the first day, the bread is a little drier, but it’s fine for toast.

 Breakfast menu: watermelon, toasted bread, and egg with basil.